arent01/AdminPrefix/README.md

 **[For now, only the Russian version]**
+*But if you need to, you can translate the code into another language yourself using a translator*

 **This project is a script for the FiveM server that adds the “Admin” prefix to players with administrative rights.**